 He decides to make up a story that’s far more interesting than reality.

 In a cumulative, imaginative, carnivalesque story such as this, there may not be any big struggle between the child and the other characters.
-Instead, the ‘big struggle scene’ will be ‘the moment of extreme chaos’.
+Instead, the ‘battle scene’ will be ‘the moment of extreme chaos’.

 This is the illustration with everything in it.